MattDoesAThing/yuzu-wiki/Building-Mesa-on-Arch-Linux.md

 Once it has finished building, it may ask for credentials again. `pacman` will ask to replace more packages.
 Press `y` and hit `ENTER` to allow it to replace these with `mesa-git`.
 Once `pacman` finishes installing it, `mesa-git` should be installed.
 Restart your machine to let all the changes take effect.

 ### Verify the Installation
-To verify that the build was successful, run `glxinfo` in the terminal and watch the LLVM version in your renderer string:
+To verify that the build was successful, install the `mesa-demos` package and run `glxinfo` in the terminal:
 ```
 glxinfo | grep "OpenGL renderer"
 ```